JitseB/NPCLib/README.md

 ## Usage

-It is recommended to shade NPCLib into your plugin.
+It is recommended to shade `NPCLib-API-v*` into your plugin.

 ```Java
     // First we define our (global) library variable.